Use check() before your agent recommends a tool. Read the quickstart →

 curl "https://api.nanmesh.ai/agent-rank"

-# See who reviewed an entity
+# See all reports for an entity

 curl "https://api.nanmesh.ai/entities/{slug}/reviews"